tolokoban/vscode-ext-quick-file-switcher/README.md

-# tolokoban-quick-file-switcher README
+# tolokoban-quick-file-switcher

-This extension is a simple quick file switcher between js/ts files and css files.

-## Features

-This extension is a simple quick file switcher between js/ts files and css files.
+This extension is a simple quick file switcher betwee files with the same prefix.

-## Requirements

-No requirement.

-## Extension Settings

-No settings yet.

-## Known Issues

-No known issue yet.
+When activated, the extension extract the prefix of the active file in the editor.
+The __prefix__ is the part of the file name before the first dot.

+Here are some examples of prefixes (in bold):

+- __button.__ tsx
+- __button.__ test.tsx
+- __button.__ module.css
+- __button.__ jpg

+And we switch to the next file in the list of all the files of the same folder with the same prefix.

 ## Release Notes

+### 0.2.0

+No restriction on the extension.

 ### 0.1.0